bcooperstl/advent-of-code-2021/documentation/day4.md

             - Mark that a bingo is found and break out of the loops
 - **Output** the *winning_score* value

+### Part 2 Approach ###

+- Parse the input as described in the above section, resuling in a list of and a list of Bingo cards
+- Loop over the numbers to be called
+    - Loop over each card that does not have a bingo
+        - Mark the current number in the card.
+        - If this card has a bingo
+            - Calculate the card's score and store in *winning_score*.
+- **Output** the *winning_score* value

 ## Things I learned ##

 Had fun developing the algorithm to work with this.

 Had to re-lookup how to extract a subset of elements from a vector

+Very quick to modify from part 1 to part 2